pyccel/pyccel/README.md

 -   use distro packaged python3, gcc, gfortran, blas and openmpi
 -   support all pyccel releases except the legacy "0.1"

-Image tags match pyccel releases.
+Image tags match Pyccel releases.

-In order to implement your pyccel accelerated code, you can use a host based volume during the pyccel container creation.
+In order to implement your Pyccel-accelerated code, you can use a host based volume during the Pyccel container creation.

 For example: